HPS 0410 Einstein for Everyone

 You can grasp the way the experiment works most simply if you imagine not a beam of light, but merely a pulse of light, as shown in the figure.
 Since the distances to the two mirrors are the same, the two pulses will require the same time to traverse the distance out and back and they will be detected at the same time.

 In practice, pulses are not used.
-A steady lightbeam is used.
+A steady light beam is used.
+However the basic analysis remains the same.
+Each individual peak and trough in the light beam behave like a single pulse.
 Any difference in propagation time will be manifested by the peaks and troughs of the waves misaligning when they are combined at the detecting screen.
 The combining of these two waves produces interference fringes at the detecting screen.
-So any change in the alignment is revealed as a change in the interference fringes.
+Any change in the alignment of the peaks and troughs is revealed as a change in the interference fringes.

 In use, the apparatus is turned very slowly so that the ether current passes over it from successively different directions.
 During this turning, the ether current affects the light traveling in the two directions differently and these changes are expected to be manifested as changes in the observed interference patterns.